Jackson Hill, Jersey City

-The district has long been the heart of the African American community in Jersey City.
+The district, once home to Jersey City's substantial Irish and Italian immigrant communities, became the heart of the African American community in early 1970's.
+Today it is home to a diverse mix of young families, urban professionals, artists, entrepreneurs, LGBTQ+ residents, and working-class households.
 Its name is in part inspired by Thomas and John Vreeland Jackson, brothers born in 1800 and 1803, who were freed slaves who bought land in current day Greenville in 1831 and in 1857 laid out Jackson Lane between their houses.
 In 1900, the former Jackson Lane became Winfield Avenue, the name it bears today.
 During the Civil War the Jackson property became a safe house and critical link of the Underground Railroad.

 Martin Luther King Drive was once called Jackson Avenue. with a short block not included in a street realignment still bearing the name.
 In 1976 it was renamed in honor of the slain civil right leader Martin Luther King, Jr., who had twice spoken in the city.
 At the time of the renaming there was discussion whether the street had originally been named for the Jackson brothers or for US President Andrew Jackson.
 A 1924 Jersey Journal newspaper article ascribes it to Jeremiah Jackson, a local landowner in the mid-19th century.
-Historically, the avenue was one of the city's major shopping districts. but went into decline.
+Historically, Jackson Avenue was one of the city's major vibrant shopping districts, but it declined after the Lafayette Gardens public housing riots, which were sparked by the arrest of Dolores Shannon for disorderly conduct and public intoxication and the confrontations that followed between residents and police.
 In 2011, the Jersey City Redevelopment Agency created Jackson Hill Main Street special improvement district along the commercial corridors of MLK Drive and its northern continuation, Monticello Avenue.
+A renewed campaign to revert the name of the street back to Jackson Avenue has started gaining popularity amongst residents, beginning with the renaming of the HBLR Martin Luther King Station the Thomas and John Jackson Station.

 Among the notable sites in the Jackson Hill are two listed on National Register of Historic Places, St. Patrick's Parish and Buildings and Ficken's Warehouse, both on Grand Street.
-Sacred Heart Church and the Martin Luther King, Jr. Memorial are other area landmarks.
+Sacred Heart Church, Audubon Park and the Martin Luther King, Jr. Memorial are other area landmarks.